 Without cultural change, underrepresented students and their faculty mentors could continue to exit STEM fields.
 Dr. Asmeret Asefaw Berhe, earth sciences professor at the University of California, Merced, told BestColleges that higher education must "ensure that the folks from minoritized communities who are recruited to colleges are going to be part of supportive work environments."

 Lack of Diversity in STEM at Root of Pay Gap

 Over 20% of U.S. adults aged 25 or older hold a bachelor's degree, and nearly 10% hold a master's degree.
-Among Black, Latino/a, and Native American students, however, the share of adults with either degree drops by 5 or more percentage points.
+The American Council on Education found that among Black, Hispanic or Latino/a, and American Indian or Alaska Native students, the share of adults with either degree drops by 5 or more percentage points.

 Educators first began paying attention to unequal education opportunities in the late 1990s.
 Since that time, Black students have closed the high school graduation gap, and both Black and brown students are attending college in greater numbers than ever before.
 Just two decades ago, students of color comprised less than 30% of the total undergraduate population; now, they make up more than 45%.

 Getting to college is one challenge — getting through it is another.
 Black and brown students are more likely to be first-generation college students, facing the hard work and red tape of higher education on their own.
 They're also more likely to take out big loans and be defrauded by for-profit universities, which charge more for degrees that hold less value on the job market.

 Underrepresented students face steep costs and steep challenges to higher education.
 Colleges work to enroll students of diverse identities and experiences, but many of these recruits struggle without family, financial, and academic support.
 They also lack representation among faculty, with few or no professors from similar backgrounds whom they can look to as mentors.